Yan Kuznetsov Assigned to Wranglers

 - Yan Kuznetsov Assigned to Wranglers - Calgary Wranglers

+- IceHogs Weekly: Hogs Return to Stateline, Autism Awareness Night Approaching on Saturday - Rockford IceHogs

-- Milwaukee's Yaroslav Askarov Named Howies Hockey Tape/AHL Player of the Week - AHL
+- Chicago's Adam Scheel Named Howies Hockey Tape/AHL Player of the Week - AHL

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.